wilkedo/unbundled-project/_projects/group3.md

 ## References

 Johnson, Jessica Marie.
 “Markup Bodies: Black [Life] Studies and Slavery [Death] Studies at the Digital Crossroads.”
 Social Text 36, no. 4 (2018).

+Header image: Frontispiece for the Curious Adventures of Captain Stedman (1809).
+Credit: Library Company of Philadelphia.